 Upon successful completion of the program, graduates are eligible to take the national certification examination given by the American Midwifery Certification Board (AMCB), which is currently the same examination required by the New York State Board of Midwifery, State Education Department.

-If you have questions about which Midwifery program to apply to, see this chart to help you decide:
+If you have questions about applying to a specific Midwifery program, see this chart to help you decide: